nanophysics/pymeas2019_noise/documentation/README.md

 ## Highlights

 * Measures noise from 56 MHz down to very low frequencies.
 Just start a measurement and observe lower frequencies apearing.
 Stop the measurement when you are satisfied. (in comparison: with other instruments you have to choose a time window, then you wait until the time is over and then you see what you got.
 Playing around at low frequencies this is very inefficient and boring.)
-* Frequency points have equally distance in logaritmic scale: 12 bins in one decade for example. (in coparison: normally the frequency spacing is constant, 1 Hz for example.
+* Frequency points have equally distance in logaritmic scale: 12 bins in one decade for example.
+You get diagrams over a many decades of frequency. (in coparison: normally the frequency spacing is constant, 1 Hz for example.
 At high frequencies the bin size is very small and the noise corresponding high.
 Useless presentation if you show data, especially if you show data in logaritmic scale.)
+* Presentation as LSD, PSD, LS or PS.
-* Cheap setup.
+* Cheap setup, around 1000 USD for the oscilloscope.

 ## Installation